 Protect Your Workplace During the COVID-19 Pandemic

 Keeping your workforce and facility safe and productive is prudent during a pandemic.
 If one or more of your employees is confirmed or suspected of contracting COVID-19, they might have already shed the virus at your facility.
-A quick decontamination response of facility equipment and workspace areas is essential in order to keep your work environment safe and your workforce healthy.
+A quick decontamination response of facility equipment and workspace areas is essential in order to keep a safe work environment and a healthy workforce.

-Follow these four key steps below to identify the risk to your workforce and to develop an effective decontamination action plan.
+Follow these four key steps below to identify the risk to your workforce and to develop an effective coronavirus decontamination plan.

 Step 1: Determine the COVID-19 Infection Timeline of Employee